saucelabs/sauce-docs/docs/visual/component-testing/setup.md

 ### Create Screener Config File

 From a text editor or IDE, create a new JavaScript file called **screener.config.js**, paste in the below snippet, then replace the placeholder values with your own.
+When you're done, save the **screener.config.js** file to your Storybook project's root folder.

 ```js
 module.exports = {